 How a Disability Attorney Can Help You Leave Work Protected

-You built your career step-by-step, year after year.
-The thought of leaving it all behind – unthinkable.
-The uncertainty and devastating financial consequences of losing your disability claim - overwhelming.
+Figuring out how, and when, to leave work and file for long term disability is difficult.
+You worked hard to build your career.
+Leaving it all behind - unthinkable.
+The uncertainty and devastating financial consequences - overwhelming.
 It’s a high-stakes gamble you can’t afford to lose.

 Thankfully, you don’t have to play roulette with your financial future, and you don’t have to go it alone.
 There’s a better solution.
 LEAVING WORK GUIDE

 Riemer Hess, a firm of disability attorneys based in New York City, has been helping disabled professionals and executives plan successful exits from work for over 25 years.
-Our 95% success rate is closely tied to our deeply-based knowledge of the unique problems disabled professionals face when leaving work.
-Our disability lawyers will tackle your unique case with our proven strategy for bypassing an insurance company’s roadblocks and protecting your financial future.
+Our 95% success rate is due to our extensive knowledge of the particular problems disabled professionals face when leaving work.
+Our disability lawyers will tackle your unique case with our proven strategy.
+We know exactly how to bypass an insurance company’s roadblocks and protect your financial future.
 PROVEN STRATEGIES

 When you hire Riemer Hess, you’ll take back your sense of control.
 We’ll be with you every step of the way.
 To achieve your goals, we need to understand your unique situation.
-That’s why we take the time to talk with you to gain a clear understanding of your medical conditions, symptoms, and situation at work.
-When we fully understand your circumstances and your goals, we’ll implement our time-tested strategy for exiting work safely, smoothly and with dignity.
+We take the time to speak with you and clearly understand your medical conditions, symptoms, and situation at work.
+That way we can tailor an individual plan that works best for you.
+Once we fully understand your circumstances and your goals, we’ll implement our time-tested strategy for exiting work safely, smoothly, and with dignity.
 Our strategy is designed to:

 - Reduce your stress level;